-Simulations present the learner with real world scenarios and allow them to explore the scenario a "safe" environment.
+Simulations present the learner with real world scenarios and allow them to explore the scenario in a "safe" environment.
 A basic pattern for this is to (a) present or show the desired end result; (b) allow students to safely try the result out; (c) then evaluate if the student is able to complete the task; (d) and allow them to play around with the concepts in an engaging way to deepen their learning.
 Let's call these: present, try, evaluate, and play.

 Present: Presenting starts by showing the learner how to perform a certain action.
 This could be by simply showing them a video or having them click through a series of slides or steps to see how to accomplish a task.

 Try: Trying happens as the learner is placed in an environment that is reminiscent of the real-world environment, but this environment has been simplified, altered to minimize or eliminate risks, or has been otherwise modified to draw out the material to be learned.
 This is what we mean when we say a simulation is a "safe environment."
 For instance, in a simulated Information Technology environment, the learner can't cause a system to crash or accidentally send out secure user data as they try things out.
 You do want the simualted environment to be recognizable when compared to the real-world scenario, however, so that learners get an authentic experience and can transfer what they learned back into the real environment.